twdooley/bgg_project/README.md

 ```
 <br>
 Our target/response variable is the ranking on BGG. <br>
-The R2 of this model is 0.54.
+The R2 of this model is `0.60`.

 ### **Moving Forward**
 ----------------------------
+Better pricing information would be helpful.
+As many games sold on marketplaces are collector items, pricing contains numerous outliers.

 ### **Appendix**
 ----------------------------